digideskio/support-tools/gdbprof/README.md

+## Simple gdb-based profiling tool

 This is a simple gdb-based profiling tool, similar in spirit to [Poor Man's Profiler](http://poormansprofiler.org/), but a little fancier.
-The problem that addressed is that most profiling tools see only CPU execution time and don't see time spent waiting for things like i/o and locks.

-This tool improves on that simple approach in two ways:
+The problem addressed is that most profiling tools see only CPU execution time and don't see time spent waiting for things like i/o and locks.
+This tool improves on the simple Poor Man's Profiler approach in two ways:

 * it starts up gdb only once, and then scripts it to collect the stack traces, reducing overhead.
 * it includes a tool that aggregates stack traces into call trees to